 And then we shared two main dishes – the Chestnut Pappardelle with Creamy Mushrooms:

-Everything was good and it was fun to eat homemade gluten-free pasta (this pasta is the real deal!), but the portions were small for the price paid.
-This restaurant is very charming and I do recommend a visit, as the location can’t be beat!
+Everything was good, and it was fun to eat homemade gluten-free pasta (this pasta is the real deal!), but the portions were small for the price paid.
+This restaurant is very charming, and I do recommend a visit, as the location can’t be beaten!

 Arepa & Co

-Before heading out to the V&A Museum of Childhood, a small museum that showcases classic toys, I did a little research and found an arepas place called Arepas & Co. within walking distance to the museum.
+Before heading out to the V&A Museum of Childhood, a small museum that showcases classic toys, I did a little research and found an arepas place called Arepas & Co. within walking distance of the museum.
 I was in heaven!
-This place is the real deal, serving up delicious arepas that are totally gluten-free, savory and oh-so-delicious!
+This place is the real deal, serving up delicious arepas that are totally gluten-free, savory, and oh-so-delicious!

-I HIGHLY recommend a visit to Arepa & Co. for a tasty lunch or dinner.
+I HIGHLY recommend visiting Arepa & Co. for a tasty lunch or dinner.
 Get any arepa you fancy, as well as nibble on the yuca or plantain chips – all gluten-free and cooked in a dedicated gluten-free fryer.